khaors/geocompr/main.md

 For instance, the Google routing API sets the limit to 2500 free queries per day.^[`ggmap::route()` lets you use Google's routing API through R and the **dodgr** package allows for rapid routing on locally stored route network data.]
 <!-- Todo: add link to Mark's presentation on dodgr vs Google routing costs (RL) -->

-A popular and free (for limited uses) routing service is the Open Source Routing Machine ([OSRM](http://project-osrm.org/)).^[Another popular OSM routing API is https://openrouteservice.org/.]
+A popular and free routing service is the Open Source Routing Machine ([OSRM](http://project-osrm.org/)).^[Another popular OSM routing API is https://openrouteservice.org/.]
 Instead of routing *all* desire lines generated in the previous section, which would be time and memory-consuming, we will focus on the desire lines of policy interest.
 The benefits of cycling trips are greatest when they replace car trips.
 Clearly not all car trips can realistically be replaced by cycling, but 5 km Euclidean distance (or around 6-8 km of route distance) is easily accessible within 30 minutes for most people.